K-Sato1995/gatsbyBlog/content/posts/Git-Resources/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Git
-description: Collection of posts about Git I found on the internet.
-The posts are either in Japanese or English
+description: "Collection of posts about Git I found on the internet.
+The posts are either in Japanese or English"
 ---
 # Dealing With Merge Conflicts
 - [Dealing With Merge Conflicts](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/merge-conflicts)